MiguelCaputo/CTF-Notes/README.md

 -  ```binwalk [FILE]``` Binwalk is a tool for searching binary files like images and audio files for embedded files and data.
 	- With the -e flag it will also extract the files
 - Stegsolve is also a good tool to apply modifications into an image [Github](https://github.com/eugenekolo/sec-tools/tree/master/stego/stegsolve/stegsolve)
+- If you are sure there is something hidden inside using Steg you can try to bruteforce it with [Digital Invisible Ink Tool](http://diit.sourceforge.net/)

 ### Images